sfg-taxonpages/orthoptera/pages/about.md

 Members of the Orthopterists' Society doing serious work with Orthoptera are invited to participate in making this website and database better.
 In most cases this will mean correcting or adding information fitting the individual's specific research interest.
 Participation can be at various levels.

-- Communicate comments, suggestions and corrections to Maria Marta Cigliano (send mail).
+- Communicate comments, suggestions and corrections to Maria Marta Cigliano (send mail <address-maker class="font-medium" :items="['cigliano', 'fcnym', 'unlp', 'edu', 'ar']" />).
-- Notify about publications to Holger Braun (send mail) for incorporation of data into the database.
+- Notify about publications to Holger Braun (send mail <address-maker class="font-medium" :items="['braun', 'fcnym', 'unlp', 'edu', 'ar']" />) for incorporation of data into the database.
 - Submit images and/or sound recordings for inclusion in the database.
 The source will be acknowledged when users view images or listen to sound recordings.
 - Experts of a group are welcome to:
   - Review the information shown for the group and note any problems.